EPCCed/archer2-intro-to-lammps/_episodes/02-MD-primer.md

 ```

 The `dump` command has id `2`, and will output information for `all` particles.
-The style is `custom`, and will write to file `positions.lammpstrj` every `1000` timesteps.
+The style is `custom`, and will write to file `positions.lammpstrj` every `1000` time-steps.
 The `custom` style is configurable, and we request that each atom has the following properties written to file: atom `id`, positions in the 3 directions, and velocity magnitudes in the 3 directions.
 The `dump_modify` command makes sure that the atoms are written in order of `id`, rather than in whatever order they happen to get calculated.

-Finally, we tell LAMMPS to run this section (with the computes and fixes) for `5000` timesteps.
+Finally, we tell LAMMPS to run this section (with the computes and fixes) for `5000` time-steps.

 ```
 run            5000